 of Amanda West.

-- official video for the NEW SINGLE "The Summer You Were Born"
+- official music video for "The Summer You Were Born" -

 to say hello please write to: